 In 1990, DSM released a polyethylene-based ballistic fiber under the Dyneema® brand.
 Dyneema is not a para-aramid but a so-called ultra-high molecular weight polyethylene (UHMWPE).
 Dyneema was discovered as early as the 1960s but underwent a long period of development before it was ready for the market.

 Para-aramid and UHMWPE are still the technologies that dominate in the production of soft body armour, but there are now many more manufacturers.
 On the one hand, there are a number of companies that manufacture their own variants of para-aramid and UHMWPE under their own brands, and on the other hand, a lot of Chinese-made ditto of inferior quality is produced and sold cheaply and without any brand name.
 Honeywell with its very well regarded Spectra Shield and Gold Shield product lines and ongoing research and developmen is an example of the former and a very serious contender against the older brands.
-Both Kevlar, Twaron and Dyneema remain the most vibrant brands and the owner companies continue to develop new variants of the products.
+Both Kevlar, Twaron and Dyneema remain among the most vibrant brands and the owner companies continue to develop new variants of the products.
 The fiber material can e.g. be woven or laminated with different techniques, different densities and combinations.

 In contrast to the 1970s, Kevlar is today just a brand among many others.
 Because Kevlar was the first successful brand and for a long time dominated the American market, the name became synonymous with soft ballistic protection.